 - 1. Complete and submit the online Graduate Student Application. - 2.
-Submit the nonrefundable application fee.
+Submit the non-refundable application fee.
 Submit the payment online by credit card or e-check through Transact Payment on the MyMountMary portal.
-Note: The application fee is waived for Mount Mary University alumnae.
-Alumnae should contact a graduate admission counselor to obtain the waiver code prior to submitting the application. - 3.
+Note: The application fee is waived for Mount Mary University alumni.
+Alumni should contact a graduate admission counselor to obtain the waiver code prior to submitting the application. - 3.
 Submit official transcripts from all colleges or universities attended.
 Contact each institution (typically the Registrar's Office) to have transcripts sent directly to Mount Mary University.
 If in the process of completing a bachelor's degree, send a current transcript at the time of application and then send the final transcript once the degree is conferred.
-Mount Mary University alumnae do not need to request Mount Mary transcripts, but should provide transcripts from other schools, if applicable.
-Official transcripts can be submitted via mail or electronically to:
+Mount Mary University alumni do not need to request Mount Mary transcripts, but should provide transcripts from other schools, if applicable.
+Official transcripts can be submitted via mail:

-Graduate Admission Office, Mount Mary University, 2900 N. Menomonee River Parkway, Milwaukee, WI 53222-4597 or mmu-admissop@mtmary.edu
+Graduate Admission Office Mount Mary University 2900 N. Menomonee River Parkway Milwaukee.
+WI 53222-4597

+Or electronically to mmu-admissop@mtmary.edu.

-- 4. Submit three letters of recommendation.
+- Submit three letters of recommendation.
 The recommendation letters should be from professionals and/or professors able to comment on the applicant's abilities and commitment.
 Use our Letter of Recommendation for Graduate Study Form (PDF). - 5.
 Write and submit a career goals statement.
-The statement should specify your professional career/goals, relevant volunteer/work experience, and a discussion how your education and/or work has been enhanced by exposure to diverse people, places, or experiences.
+The statement should specify your professional career/goals, relevant volunteer/work experience, and a discussion of how your education and/or work has been enhanced by exposure to diverse people, places, or experiences.
 Please include your name on the statement. - 6.
 Complete and submit a criminal background check.
 Submit a criminal background check received from the Wisconsin Department of Justice (or state of residence) or through CastleBranch.

-Mount Mary University, Graduate Admission Office, 2900 N. Menomonee River Parkway, Milwaukee, WI 53222-4597 or mmu-admissop@mtmary.edu
+Submit all application materials via postal mail: Mount Mary University Graduate Admission Office 2900 N. Menomonee River Parkway Milwaukee, WI 53222-4597